 - Repayment plans generally start within 6 months of graduation or dropping below half-time enrollment.

-For instance, some private lenders offer fixed interest rates while others offer variable rates that can adjust over the life of the loan depending on market conditions or other factors.
-Similarly, some private student loan products may come with certain benefits or incentives that are not available through federal aid programs such as reward points for timely payments or a cosigner release option after a certain period of time.
+For example, some lenders offer fixed interest rates, while others have variable rates that adjust based on market conditions.
+Other private loan products may offer benefits like reward points for timely payments or the option for a cosigner release after a specified period.

 Definition of Private Student Loans